AjeetSingh02/instagramBot/README.md

 Date of coding: 15th June 2020

-Note: Due to Instagram UI changes in the future, the code can break.
+Note: Due to Instagram UI changes in the future, the code can break (Will try to keep it updated).